 Monopoles: These are zero-dimensional (point-like) objects which form when a spherical symmetry is broken.
 Monopoles are predicted to be supermassive and carry magnetic charge.
-The existence of monopoles is an inevitable prediction of grand unified theories (GUTs - more on this shortly); why the universe isn't filled with them is one of the puzzles of the standard cosmology.
+The existence of monopoles is an inevitable prediction of grand unified theories (GUTs); why the universe isn't filled with them is one of the puzzles of the standard cosmology.